rkhilwani/predictionio-buildpack/CUSTOM.md

 ### 3. The Engine

-Now, we'll install & configure PredictionIO & its dependencies into `PredictionIO-dist/`.
+With a few commands, we'll install PredictionIO & its dependencies into `./PredictionIO-dist/` and configure it all via env vars & rendered config files.

+Do this in each engine you wish to develop locally.

 ```bash
 # First, change directory to the target engine: